green-Locust/SQL_Queries/README.md

-# This project is being completed alongside my Data Analyst Level 3 course with NETCOM
+# This project is being completed alongside my Data Analyst NCFE Level 3 course with NETCOM